Back to Clinic Home page.

 Amended Substitute House Bill 95 passed in 2003 requires students initially identified with disabilities to have a comprehensive eye exam from an eye doctor.
 If the student had an eye exam during the previous nine months, this requirement is waived.
 If you do not have insurance, the exam will be provided for free.
 See the following attached forms:

 Learning Through Vision brochure

 10) Health Partners of Western Ohio Dental Program -If interested in having your child seen at Spencerville Schools by Health Partners dental team, please contact the school nurse for an application.
-They will see consenting K-12 students in May to perform examinations, cleanings, fluoride treatments, and sealants.
+They will see consenting K-12 students in April/May to perform examinations, cleanings, fluoride treatments, and sealants.
 Medicaid and private insurance companies will be billed by Health Partners, and there will be no out of pocket expense if there is no dental coverage.

 It is recommended that every child be seen by a dentist 2 times per year.
 Prevention is less painful than treatment!